 - The prehistoric episode of Spongebob Squarepants has Patar give what might be a smile, but just looks disturbing.

-- There are several accounts of dog owners getting growled at, nipped, or even bitten by their frightened dogs after smiling.
+- There are several accounts of dog owners getting growled at or attacked by their pets after producing toothed smiles.
+Dogs are really just defending themselves because they feel threatened upon seeing teeth.

-- Dalmatians are the only dog breed that can approximate a smile, usually done so if they know they're in trouble or are just very happy.
+- Dalmatians can approximate a smile, usually done so if they know they're in trouble or are just very happy.
 It looks like a snarl, but they do not show their back teeth, and they're usually wagging their tails.

 - Some Jack Russell terriers can do it too.